Scammers want nothing more than to pry you from your money and one way they’re increasingly doing it is via phone.

 What Are the Top Phone Scams?

 Want to know which phone scams criminals are using the most?
-Here’s a look at top phone scams by topic, estimated through the end of this year:
+Here’s a look at top phone scams by topic in 2023:

 How To Stop Scam Calls